SaadIrfan41/Docker_Basics/README.md

 # Python Docker Application

 This repository contains a Python application that can be containerized using Docker.
-The container is built on top of the `python:3.12-slim` Docker image and executes the `main.py` script.
+The container will be build on top of the `python:3.12-slim` Docker image and executes the `main.py` script.

 ## Getting Started